prediction code with stateless model

 Note

 In the Core ML Tools Python API, state values are opaque.
 You can get a new state and pass a state to predict, but you cannot inspect the state or change values of tensors in the state.
-However APIs in the Core ML Framework allow to inspect and modify the state.
+However, APIs in the Core ML Framework let you inspect and modify the state.

 Creating a Stateful Model in MIL#